 If you’re tired of hauling a heavy machine around your home, a lightweight vacuum cleaner could be the perfect solution.
-The best lightweight models are still powerful, feature-packed machines, but weigh considerably less than others – which your back will thank you for!
+The best lightweight models are still powerful and feature-packed machines, but weigh considerably less than others – which your back will appreciate!

 On this page, we’ve listed our top four lightweight vacuum cleaners in the UK, including a brief overview of each and a link to find the latest price.
-Each of these models has received high ratings from buyers, provides excellent value for money and weighs less than 5kg.
+Each of these models provides excellent value for money and weighs less than 5kg.

 Please note: We also have a page specifically for lightweight upright vacuum cleaners.
-Uprights tend to be relatively heavy, so we thought it best to have a separate category in case you’re sure you want this type of vacuum.
-While some uprights will be listed on this page, we’ll also add cylinder models.
+Uprights tend to be relatively heavy, so we thought it best to have a separate category for this type of vacuum.
+While some uprights will be listed on this page, we’ll also add cylinder models and cordless vacs.

 Why is Weight Important?